The Dodge Brothers

-Formation and Early Releases
+Formation and early releases

 According to guitarist Mike Hammond, The Dodge Brothers started in 1996 when Hammond and Kermode were introduced by their wives.
 "By the end of the night, we were drinking whisky and playing piano," Hammond recalls, at which time Kermode suggested they form a band.
-They then played local gigs with a third member Pete Stanfield on harmonica, and then as a two piece before soundman Aly Hirji joined on rhythm guitar after meeting Hammond and Kermode at a pub where the duo were playing in 2005.
-Kermode explains "Mike and I played as a two-piece for a while with me playing bass and harmonica, and then Aly and I met.
-I told him to come down to a gig and check it out because he’s a sound engineer; he said 'Fine, but it sounds horrible – can I fiddle with the sound?'
-So, he fiddled with the sound, and then the PA, and then the guitar..."
+They then played local gigs with a third member Pete Stanfield on harmonica, and then as a two-piece before soundman Aly Hirji joined on rhythm guitar after meeting Hammond and Kermode at a pub where the duo were playing in 2005.
+Kermode explains:

 Kermode has described the band as "guitars, banjo, slap bass, harmonica – and no drums, which is essentially a hillbilly/skiffle set-up.
-The music we play definitely leans toward rockabilly, but the choice of material is somewhat older, our set includes Washboard Sam's Who Pumped the Wind in My Doughnut, which remains one of the greatest and rudest songs ever written.
+The music we play definitely leans toward rockabilly, but the choice of material is somewhat older, our set includes Washboard Sam's "Who Pumped the Wind in My Doughnut", which remains one of the greatest and rudest songs ever written.
 I think the best way of describing what we do is to say that we play songs about transport and homicide... with occasional episodes of drunkenness".

-On writing 'old' songs Kermode says "We used to say that we write songs about transport and homicide and that was the original joke.
-When Mike and I started a band we were playing the old American songbook.
-At some point I thought we should play our own songs, but it didn’t fit with the old material.
-We used to say we wouldn’t play anything recorded after 1956.
-So I wondered if I could write something that sounds old, so I wrote a song and then next time I saw Mike I sung it to him.
-Very simple, straightforward twelve bar blues.
-I told him it was called ‘Church House Blues’ and he went away and looked it up on the internet and he couldn't find it anywhere.
-He called me up and said “I can’t find this song online, did you write it?” and I said that I'd answer that question if he thought there was a possibility that I didn't.
-And I was trying to prove that if you think of all the elements you can write new old songs.
-We started with transport and homicide, alcohol, and heartbreak.
-We asked, “how would you write a song that starts with ‘I woke up this morning and…’?”."